rlober/RoBO/_posts/0008-08-08-tutorials.md

 Before we run Bayesian optimization we first have to define the lower and upper bound of our input search space.
-In this case we have just a one dimensional optimization problem but Bayesian optimization is not restricted to that and normally works find up to 10 dimensions.
+In this case our search space contains only one dimension, but Bayesian optimization is not restricted to that and normally works find up to 10 (continuous) dimensions.

 ```python
 lower = np.array([0])